inception-health/platform-technical-challenge/readme.md

 ### Application

 There is a typescript code base in the `app/` folder in the root of this repository.
 It exports two functions, `checkin` and `backend` from `index.ts`. `checkin` creates a record in dynamodb that represents a patient checking in. `backend` reads the records in dynamodb and returns a JSON encoded message representing the latest checkin time for the known patients.
+The functions are fairly short and written in typescript.
+Please feel free to read the code to get a sense of things.

 These functions can be invoked directly from lambda or using the express implementation in `express.ts`.

 There are two Dockerfiles provided for your convenience.
 First, `Dockerfile.lambda` is for use with lambdas.
 Second is `Dockerfile.express` which will startup an express server on port 3000.

-#### Using the applications

-The functions are fairly simple and written in typescript.
-Please feel free to read the code to help make sense of things.

-##### AWS Credentials
+#### AWS Credentials

 We use the aws-sdk in the application and so it expects credentials to be made available using one of the standard mechanisms provided by AWS.